-The Ontario Ministry of Health and Long-Term Care (MOHLTC) and the Centre for Effective Practice (CEP) is pleased to support the Spine Online course for primary healthcare practitioners.
-This course is aimed at familiarizing health care practitioners with the current guidelines for evidence-based assessment and treatment of patients with low back and/or neck pain.
-We have incorporated the CORE Low Back and the CORE Neck Tools into the course teaching so that you can easily translate this knowledge into practice and use the tools to maintain and re-frame your practice care pathways.
+Introducing the Spine Online Course for primary care providers.
+Developed by the Centre for Effective Practice (CEP) and funded by the Ministry of Health and Long-Term Care (MOHLTC), as part of the Knowledge Translation in Primary Care Initiative, this course aims to familiarize primary care providers with current guidelines for evidence-based assessment and treatment of patients with low back and/or neck pain.
+The CORE Back and CORE Neck Tools are incorporated into the course so you can easily translate this knowledge into practice and use them to maintain and re-frame your practice care pathways.

-Musculoskeletal (MSK) care consumes approximately 40 percent of primary care visits and back and neck pain make up the greatest subset of conditions.
+Musculoskeletal (MSK) care consumes approximately 40 percent of primary care visits, and back and neck pain make up the greatest subset of conditions.
 Yet, most practitioners have not been well prepared to assess or treat musculoskeletal conditions through their pre-license training.
-This gap in practice knowledge has created a need for education, tools and resources aimed at improving patient outcomes and decreasing chronicity and long-term disability.
-The MOHLTC began work on Low Back pain in 2012 which lead to the development of the CORE Back Tool, patient and provider education resources and the Interprofessional Spine Assessment and Education Centres (ISAEC) pilot project.
-Through the success of these initiatives, the Local Health Integration Networks (LHIN’s) will be launching province-wide MSK Rapid Assessment Clinics (MSK-RAC’s) which will focus on Low Back Pain as an evolution of the ISAEC pilot projects as well as Osteoarthritis.
+This gap in practice knowledge has created a need for education, tools and resources aimed at improving patient outcomes, and decreasing chronicity and long-term disability.
+The MOHLTC began work on Low Back pain in 2012, which lead to the development of the CORE Back Tool, patient and provider education resources and the Interprofessional Spine Assessment and Education Centres (ISAEC) pilot project.
+Through the success of these initiatives, province-wide MSK Rapid Assessment Clinics (MSK-RAC’s) are launching, which will focus on low back pain as an evolution of the ISAEC pilot projects as well as osteoarthritis.

-The goal of Spine Online is to enhance the capacity of primary care providers to manage patients with acute and chronic low back and/or neck pain.
-We hope that by the end of the course you will be able to identify mechanical pain through a high yield history and focused physical examination.
+Spine Online’s goal is to enhance the capacity of primary care providers to manage patients with acute and chronic low back and/or neck pain.
+We hope that by the end of the course, you will be able to identify mechanical pain through a high yield history and focused physical examination.
 The course will help professionals list the appropriate investigations and referrals for patients and most importantly, describe evidence-based treatment that can be initiated in the office through open discussion and active goal setting.

 What can you expect from Spine Online?